mvolkmann/blog/src/smalltalk.md

 A block is closure (anonymous function) that can have parameters and contain many expressions.
+They are represented by the class `BlockClosure`.
 The value of the block is the value of the last expression.

 A block of code can be saved in a variable, passed as a parameter, and can be used multiple times.

 ```smalltalk
 myBlock := [:a :b | a + b].
 myBlock value: 2 value: 3.
 ```

+The `value` message evaluates a block and can be used to pass zero to four arguments.
-For blocks with more than four parameters, you must pass the values in an array using `#valueWithArguments:`.
+For blocks with more than four parameters, pass them in an array using `#valueWithArguments:`.

-Blocks can be passed a arguments to methods.
+Blocks can be passed as arguments to methods and other blocks.

+To use a block as an interation condition, use the methods `whileTrue`, `whileFalse`, `whileNotNil`, and `whileNil` that are defined in the `BlockClosure` class.

 ## Main Windows